 Since its founding, the American Festival Chorus & Orchestra has promoted a varied, rich, and vibrant musical repertoire, ranging from masterworks, opera, and pops, to gospel, Americana, and Christmas music.
 Milestones for AFCO include performances of the Britten War Requiem, Brahms German Requiem, Bach St. Matthew Passion, Haydn Creation, and the Mozart Requiem.
 Although based in Logan, AFCO also performs in Salt Lake City and Sun Valley, and provides outreach to smaller communities in Northern Utah and Southern Idaho.

-Over its nine seasons, AFCO has enjoyed a diverse roster of guest artists, including Paul Phoenix, Alyson Cambridge, Donny Osmond, Kurt Bestor, Maureen McGovern, Peter Cetera, Kansas, Jenny Oaks Baker, and Nathan Pacheco.
-Additionally, AFCO collaborates with the Utah Festival Opera and Musical Theatre each summer in a large-scale masterwork production.
+AFCO has enjoyed a diverse roster of guest artists, including Paul Phoenix, Alyson Cambridge, Donny Osmond, Kurt Bestor, Maureen McGovern, Peter Cetera, Kansas, Jenny Oaks Baker, and Nathan Pacheco.
+Additionally, AFCO collaborates frequently with the Cache Children's Choir and collaborates each summer in a large-scale masterwork production with the Utah Festival Opera and Musical Theatre.